Almeda Riddle

-Almeda Riddle (November 21, 1898 - June 30, 1986) was an American folk singer.
-Born and raised in Cleburne County, Arkansas, she learned music from her father, a fiddler and a teacher of shape note singing.
+Almeda Riddle (November 21, 1898 – June 30, 1986) was an American folk singer.
 She collected and sang traditional ballads throughout her life, usually unaccompanied.
-Introduced to a wider public by folklorist John Quincy Wolf and musicologist Alan Lomax, Riddle recorded extensively, and claimed to be able to perform over 500 songs.
+Some of Riddle's songs range back to 17th-century Ireland, England, and Scotland.
+Introduced to a wider public by folklorist John Quincy Wolf and musicologist Alan Lomax, Riddle recorded extensively, and she knew somewhere between 500 and 600 songs.
+In her old age, she was often known as Granny Riddle.

+Early life

+Born Almeda James and raised in Cleburne County, Arkansas, she learned music from her father, a fiddler and teacher of shape note singing.
+"He made us learn the round note, but the shape notes are quicker read," Riddle said of her father.
+"We learned both the four and the eight note system.
+And anything I know the tune to".

-She was born Almeda James and was a first cousin twice removed of the outlaws Frank and Jesse James.
+She was a first cousin twice removed of the outlaws Frank and Jesse James.
 On a recording of the song "Jesse James" she noted, "I'm sure you've read of Frank and Jesse James.
 Well, my father's grandfather and their father (Robert S. James) was brothers.
 I never was ashamed of the James boys was my cousins, but neither was I proud of it."
-In old age, she was often known as Granny Riddle.

-In October 1959, on Wolf's recommendation, Lomax and Shirley Collins recorded Riddle at her home in Heber Springs in The Ozarks.
-The 23 songs reflected Lomax's interest in traditional ballads and songs for children.
-Collins recalls:

-She was a singer of such composure and quiet intensity, that you were compelled to listen. ...
-There was such clarity in her style, and she had that rare and admirable quality of serving the songs, rather than the songs serving her.
+In 1916, she married H. Pryce Riddle at the age of 18.
+They lived in Cleburne County, Arkansas, near Heber Springs.
+The couple had four children, but in November 1926, a tornado swept through Cleburne County and killed Almeda's husband and their baby.
+After losing her husband and baby, Riddle lived near Greers Ferry, Arkansas, and took care of her mother and three other children.